magento/devdocs/src/cloud/project/project-patch.md

 When you deploy changes to the remote environment, `{{site.data.var.ct}}` uses `magento/quality-patches` and {{ site.data.var.mcp-package }} to check for pending patches and applies them automatically in the following order:

-1. Apply required patches from Magento included in the {{ site.data.var.mcp-prod }} package.
+1. Apply all required Magento patches included in the {{ site.data.var.mcp-prod }} package.
-1. Apply selected Magento quality patches included in the Magento Quality Patches package.
+1. Apply selected optional Magento patches included in the Magento Quality Patches package.
-1. Apply optional and custom patches in the `/m2-hotfixes` directory in alphabetical order by patch name.
+1. Apply custom patches in the `/m2-hotfixes` directory in alphabetical order by patch name.

 {:.bs-callout-info}
 When you update `{{ site.data.var.ct }}` or the {{ site.data.var.mcp-prod }} package, the latest required patches are applied the next time you deploy your project, or you can deploy them immediately using the `apply patches` CLI command and redeploying your Cloud environment .
 You cannot skip [required patches](https://github.com/magento/magento-cloud-patches/tree/develop/patches) during the deployment process.